claranet/terraform-signalfx-detectors/modules/integration_aws-lambda/README.md

 ## Notes

+### About `pct_errors` detector

-* The error detector uses an extrapolation policy `latest`.
-The goal is to force the alert to remain until a new execution of the same lambda function happens in success.
+* The detector uses a `latest` extrapolation to force the alert to remain until a new execution of the same lambda function happens in success.
 Depending on the frequency at which the function executes, the alert may take time to self resolve.

+### About `invocations` detector

+* The goal of this detector is to trigger an alert if a function did not execute at least the number of `invocations_threshold_major`
+(once by default) on the timeframe defined by `invocations_transformation_function`.
+It could be useful to ensure that a regular function has been run as expected like a cron based function.
+You should disable it for erratic or event based function (except if you expect to see enough events on your timeframe)

 ## Related documentation